sit-2021-int214/014-Webtoon-Comics/assignment/HW04_63130500040/readme.md

 The list of books was constructed using many popular websites which provide information on book ratings an of all the book in those websites the 270 most popular were selected.

 ### Content
 > Inside that dataset, you will find general information about the book including the number of pages in the book, the book types, the book descriptions, and the book prices.
+There are 270 rows and 7 columns in this dataset

 | No | columns | type | explanation |